Juzzme2002/SC1015/README.md

 # 📚 New Content Learnt
 * Deep Learning using TensorFlow and Keras library
 * Random Forest and determining best number of estimators
-* Feature Importance using Random Forest
+* Feature Importance using Chi Square Statistical Test
 * Git and Github Usage

 # References